goliatl/hy-r-intro/3_BasicFeatures/2_WritingAndAnnotating.md

 - It can contain numbers, full stops and underscores, and is case-sensitive.
 - While it is possible to include spaces in object names, this requires extra effort and is not recommended.
   - In general, it is good practice to keep your code as simple and easy to read as possible.
-- Letters with accents and umlauts are best to avoid.
+- Letters with umlauts and accents (e.g. special letters in the Finnish and Spanish alphabet) are best to avoid.
   - They may not work on all systems, which can become problematic when sharing your code with others.

 #### 5. Functions and their arguments